 Tip: I always use booking.com to book my accommodation.
 They often have great rates and as a frequent booker I get regular upgrades and deals.
 Plus, most accommodation listed here has a very generous cancellation policy.

 Solo Travel in Thailand: You Don’t Have to Be Part of a Group to See the Sights and go on Excursions

 Have you ever wanted to go on a day trip or take an excursion to see something, but not been able to because your one person army isn’t enough to run the trip?
 It’s a common problem for solo travellers, but not so much in Thailand.

 From scuba diving to temple exploring, most activities in Thailand can be both group and solo-traveller friendly.
 Some things would definitely be cheaper as a group, but when you convert the total rate into your own currency, it’s not that bad if you have to go alone.
-For example, a return trip from Chiang Mai to Doi Suthep (30km) costs 600 baht which included the driver waiting for about an hour.
-That’s $15CDN. is it expensive for Thailand?
+For example, a return trip from Chiang Mai to Doi Suthep (30km) cost me the equivalent of $20 CAD which included the driver waiting for about an hour.
+Now, is that expensive for Thailand?
 Yes.
-But when you consider how much the same would cost you elsewhere then you quickly realize that, if this is something you really want to do, you can afford it on your own.
+But when you consider how much the same would cost you elsewhere then you quickly realize that, if this is something you really want to do, you likely can afford it on your own.

 One of the most awkward things for solo travellers is meal times.
 Sure, cooking your own meal in a hostel is an option but sometimes you want to eat out.
 Sometimes eating out alone can be uncomfortable, especially if you are a solo female traveller.

 However, this is not a problem in Thailand.
 Most of the best food is actually street food which means no tables or reservations required.
 Just join the line, grab a seat if there’s one available, or take your meal to go.
 For many travellers, this easy way of eating out without the pressure of being alone is one of the best aspects of solo travel in Thailand.